onatender/youtube_superchat_calculator/README.md

-# Youtube Superchat Calculator
+# YouTube Superchat Calculator

-If you are wondering 'how much is this video earned from superchats', this script is absolutely for you.
-Using selenium, this script provides you to calculate this amount.
-All you have to do is entering the video id and wait till it calculates.
+If you're wondering 'how much has this video earned from superchats', this script is perfect for you.
+Using Selenium, this script allows you to calculate this amount.
+All you have to do is enter the video ID and wait until it calculates.

-It's using selenium so you have to download current chromedriver.exe via this [link](https://chromedriver.chromium.org/) which is responding your chrome version.
-And you have to put this file into project folder.
+Since it uses Selenium, you need to download the current chromedriver.exe via this [link](https://chromedriver.chromium.org/), which corresponds to your Chrome version.
+After downloading, you have to put this file into the project folder.